ClassicGOD/truenas_scale_cold_vm_snap/README.md

 This is an amalgam of [script](https://www.truenas.com/community/threads/backup-bhyve-windows-vm.85705/post-601264) by user [bal0an](https://www.truenas.com/community/members/bal0an.22184/) from TrueNas community forums and an elegent command [sugested on serverfault.com](https://serverfault.com/a/340846) with few of my own modifications.
 So 99% of the credit goes to the folks above.

 Features:
+* [new] if <vm_dataset> parameter is set to auto script will atempt to detect all DISK devices in VM config and use them as snapshot targets.
 * Stops VM before creating a snapshot
   * If VM does not stop in specified time (can be configured in file) retries sending vm.stop
   * Number of retries can be configured in file (1 by default)